SrineeshKonda89/MES-Mini-Portfolio/README.md

-This project is the first module in my MES (Manufacturing Execution System) mini-project portfolio.
-It demonstrates how core MES features can be simulated using Python, Streamlit, and SQLite.
+This project demonstrates how core MES features can be simulated using Python, Streamlit, and SQLite.

 Project Overview:
 The Production Order Tracking app allows you to: